 In order to protect your hair and increase the lifespan of your extensions, we recommend that you straighten it as little as possible.

 Don’t do it every day and always apply a heat protectant.
-Otherwise, your risk damaging your wefts by the heat and they will not last you as long as you would wish.
+Otherwise, you risk damaging your wefts by the heat and they will not last you as long as you would wish.
 Also, if you’re not that skilled in using a flat iron, ask a friend to help you, or go to a salon to have it done professionally.

 3 How to Straighten Hair Extensions without Hot Tools?

-If you are sensitive about your hair extensions and really want to make them for as long as possible, consider this method.
+If you are sensitive about your hair extensions and want to make them for as long as possible, consider this method.
 It’s not as effective as flat iron one but should work for less textured hairstyles.

 Timeframe: 40 to 80 minutes

 - Wash your hair extensions and dry them with a towel.
 Depending on total weight, it might be wise to use a hair turban.